-The Manager, Sub-Advisor and their respective affiliates are engaged in a wide range of investment management, investment advisory and other business activities.
+The Manager and its affiliates are engaged in a wide range of investment management, investment advisory and other business activities.
 The services provided by the Manager under the Declaration of Trust are not exclusive and nothing in such agreement prevents the Manager or any of its affiliates from providing similar services to other investment funds and other persons (whether or not their investment objectives, strategies and policies are similar to those of the Guardian Funds) or from engaging in other activities.
 The Manager's investment decisions for the Guardian Funds will be made independently of those made for other persons and independently of its own investments.

-Whenever the Manager or Sub-Advisor proposes to make an investment, the investment opportunity will be allocated, on an equitable basis, generally pro rata based on available capital, between the applicable Guardian Fund and any other mandates for which the proposed investment would be within such fund's investment objectives.
+Whenever the Manager proposes to make an investment, the investment opportunity will be allocated, on an equitable basis, generally pro rata based on available capital, between the applicable Guardian Fund and any other mandates for which the proposed investment would be within such fund's investment objectives.